 TASMANIA WEATHER AND WHEN TO VISIT?

 Summertime is the best time to head to Tassie.
 During this period, it is warm and dry, so perfect for island exploration.
 Yes, summer is also the peak period on the island, but that’s for good reason.
-Winter season in Tasmania is from March-May and can be quite chilly.
+Winter season in Tasmania is from June-August and can be quite chilly.
 But that allows you the best chance of seeing Aurora Australis and probably even some snow.

 GETTING AROUND | CAR RENTAL IN TASMANIA